-The ORSA process comprises a number of connected processes and practices that HSA engages in to identify, measure, monitor, manage and report the risks to which it is exposed and to determine its corresponding capital needs on a current and forward-looking basis, in light of its business plan, risk profile, risk appetite and limits.
-This includes consideration of the following:
+The ORSA process is defined as the set of ongoing practices and business decisions that HSA engages in to identify, measure, monitor, manage and report the risks to which it is exposed and to determine the corresponding capital needs on a current and forward-looking basis.
+The ORSA is an integral component of risk management specifically considering:

-- HSA's approved strategy and business plan; - The composition and dynamics of the current and forward looking risk profile; - HSA's capital requirements (regulatory and internal), whether they are appropriate for the business's risk profile and whether HSA has sufficient assets available to meet them; - The robustness of HSA's current and prospective solvency and liquidity, including consideration of a range of potential scenarios that could stress the business model, and how management and the Board would respond should those circumstances arise; and - Maintaining sufficient financial strength to pay insured claims which is a critical consideration of the ORSA process.
+- HSA's approved strategy and business plan; - The composition and dynamics of the current and forward looking risk profile; - HSA's capital requirements (regulatory and internal), whether they are appropriate for the business' risk profile and whether HSA has sufficient assets available to meet them; - The robustness of HSA's current and prospective solvency and liquidity, including consideration of a range of potential scenarios that could stress the business model, and how Management and the Board would respond should those circumstances arise; and - Maintaining sufficient financial strength to pay insured claims is a critical consideration of the ORSA process.